25 Feb The Tricky Road of Adoption Reunion

 Secondary rejection is when a birth parent, or entire family, is not interested in meeting the person who was adopted.
 In fact, parentage may be denied altogether.

-The common adoption narrative is that “you were given up (see there it is)” because your parents couldn’t care for you.
-They were too young, poor, not married, etc…
+The common adoption narrative is that you were given up because your parents couldn’t care for you or they were too young, poor, not married, etc…

 The story is that the adoption was about love and care for you, not rejection of parenting.

 A parent who denies your entreaties to meet or even that they are your parent, destroys a lifetime belief system.
-It can be shattering.
+It is shattering.

 You’ll read that this is an uncommon reaction by birth parents.
-It isn’t.
-And it’s not about you.
-It’s about trauma and shame and in some cases narcissism.
+It isn’t, and it’s not about you.
+The reaction is about trauma and shame.

 During this time, you need love and support from others and yourself.
 Lots of space to grieve (bargaining, denial, anger, depression, acceptance).
 Then comes the work of adjusting belief systems about adoption’s place in your life.
-I think therapy helps too.
+I think therapy helps.
 It did for me.

 Over time, mothers, fathers, or siblings could change their mind about meeting with you.
 If and when they do, you have to decide if you can open yourself up to them.
 You have every right to do what’s best for you.

 And finally, cherish the extended family that welcome you.
-It’s not the same as your 1st mother, I know.
+It’s not the same as your first mother.
 Kind cousins or great aunts and uncles can help you fill out your tree, share pictures, see resemblances, and regale you with anecdotes.

-The further out from the parent-child connection, the less skin is in the game so it’s not so intense.
-There’s more curiosity and acceptance which if you’ve experienced secondary rejection, these relationships can act as a balm to your broken heart.
+The further out from the parent-child connection, the less skin is in the game so it’s not as intense.
+There’s more curiosity and acceptance which if you’ve experienced secondary rejection is a relief.
+These relationships can act as a balm to your broken heart.

-So in navigating this tricky road of adoption reunion, I recommend that you gather trusted family and friends close, locate a support group, and find an adoption-competent therapist to support you on the journey.
-I’m happy to help with referrals or getting started in therapy.
-Call or email me.
+In navigating the tricky road of adoption reunion, I recommend that you gather trusted family and friends close, locate a support group, and find an adoption-competent therapist to support you on the journey.
+I’m happy to help with referrals or getting started in therapy, call or email me.